You’re here because you want to learn about the Tabata protocol!

 That’s why they are popular for Tabata.

-Consider these for Advanced Tabata movements, especially if you’re looking to build more than just endurance or cardiovascular health:
+Consider these for Advanced Tabata Workouts, especially if you’re looking to build more than just endurance or cardiovascular health:

 - Squat Thrusters.
 Start by standing tall.
 You then want to squat down and explode your legs back into a plank position (top of a push-up).
 Then bring your legs forward to a squat position and jump up!
 Like so:

 - Push-Ups.
 Make sure you do your push-ups correctly!
 It pains me to see so many people with improper form at the gym.
-You can scope out my in-depth article right here, but I’ll mention an important point on form: think of your body as one giant straight line.
+Think of your body as one giant straight line.
 Also, if you need to start on your knees, that’s okely-dokely.
 A knee push-up is WAY better than no push-up.
 Want a video to get started?
 Of course you do:

 - Burpees.
 A burpee is kind of like a squat thruster, but with a push-up included!
 Extra credit!
 Start just like you would with a squat thruster, but when you’re at the top of your push-up, go all the way down and back up.
 When your back at the top, bring your legs up to a squat and then jump.
 Like this:

-- Pull Ups.
-(Can’t do a pull-up yet?
-Read this).
+- Pull-Ups.
+(Read our guide if you can’t do a pull-up yet).
 My favorite exercise.
 Start with your hands shoulder width apart on your chosen bar.
 As you lift, focus on pinching your shoulder blades down and back.
 Once at the top, lower yourself slowly.
 We’ll walk you through it here:

 For all the above, try and follow the Tabata protocol the best you can.
 For 20 seconds, do as many burpees as possible while keeping perfect form.
 Then give yourself 10 seconds to catch your breath before jumping into more burpees.
 Follow the same cadence for any of the more advanced moves.